coding-heresy/jormungandr/experimental/cbe/README.md

   combines `std::ranges::range` with requirements for `size()` and stateful `next()` member functions. `absl::cord` could form the basis for an initial implementation.
-* Add support for sub-objects, with proper handling of references for return values when getting vs owning values when decoding along with const refs when encoding.
-* Experiment with special tag types for specifying string and array types.
-The goals here are:
-  * Allowing a mixture of view/proxy types and references when encoding (and setting, when supported).
-  * Always returning view types when getting.
-  * Allowing an object to seamlessly use `pmr` internally when constructed with an allocator.
-  * This approach could be exported to other encodings if successful.
-* Add a `jmg::set()` function in **include/jmg/object.h** and
-  prototype the implementation using `cbe::Object`.
-* Add CBE/native support to jmgc.
 * Experiment further with serialization/deserialization.
   * Create an interface for stream deserialization with externally accessible callbacks and experiment to determine whether this